-Our pupils’ understanding of sentence structure and grammar is an important feature of the children’s learning in English.
-In recognition of this, punctuation and grammar is taught discretely and embedded into every aspect of the children’s learning, so that they have every opportunity to refine and enhance their skill in this area.
+An understanding of the mechanics of sentence structure and grammar is an important feature of writing.
+In recognition of this, punctuation and grammar is taught discretely in a separate 15 minute fast paced and interactive session.
+These skills are then embedded into their English sessions, so that children have every opportunity to refine and enhance their ability in this area.

 Weekly spellings are progressive throughout the school and focus on firstly securing common year group spellings, before moving on to understanding the core spelling rules that are required to enable pupils to work out adventurous spellings.